412E3 Fully Insured Defined Benefit Pension Plan?

 1. A 412e3 Defined Benefit Pension is one of the most tax-efficient vehicles available to a small business owner.

-The Internal Revenue Code Section 412(e)(3) “guarantees” a defined benefit.
+412e3 is The Internal Revenue Code Section 412(e)(3) which “guarantees” a defined benefit.
 A fully insured 412e3 defined benefit pension made available to the small business owner with less than 5 employees allows tremendous deductions unavailable in any other plan.
-Inside a defined benefit pension we can deduct for Federal and State income taxes, Medicare taxes, Social Security taxes and also Obamacare taxes.
+Inside a defined benefit pension we can deduct for Federal and State income taxes, Medicare taxes, and Social Security taxes.
 Whew!
 Meanwhile, a 401K can’t deduct for Medicare or Social Security which turns out to be giving away 15.3% to Medicare and Social Security.

-Make note of that important number.
+412e3 is just not that popular but make note of that important number.
 When saving for retirement for 10, 20, or 30 years, giving away 15% in taxes annually multiplied by 20 or 30 years might make anyone’s head explode!
-But we are not done yet!
-With Obamacare, for successful people earning over $200K, there is an additional 3.5% tax.
-Plop that money into the pension and deduct it instead.

 A fully insured 412e3 defined benefit pension plan is less expensive.
 Why?
 Because its funding mechanism is via a major insurance company who guarantees all the benefits, the lump sum, the lifetime income and death benefit.
 Since this is a guaranteed product there is no need for compliance to annually review the plan (which costs money), as the insurance company manages and administers the plan for a nominal fee.
 This is a fully insured plan with a defined benefit.
 This means the consumer knows the end result at the onset.
 The consumer should also love the fact that pensions have a huge bureaucratic backing with the pension benefit guarantee corporation as well as the state guarantee fund wherever they live.
 I am not familiar with any protection with a 401K.

-I really enjoyed working with you!
+I learned alot about 412e3 pension plans and I really enjoyed working with you!
 It was an easy process and well worth it.
-Me and my wife saved a fortune over the 15-year term policy.
+Me and my wife saved a fortune!
 Thank you for all your help. -Sal and Nicole

-A lot of small employers set up a 401K without analyzing the risk involved.
+412e3 is not a common tax code that a lot of small employers are familiar with.
+Plenty set up a 401K without analyzing the risk involved.
 A 401K is made up partially of employee funds to create a defined contribution plan, so the employer has to be bonded as a fiduciary.
 By doing so, they are liable for errors and could also be liable for the platform they set up.
 With a fully insured 412e3 defined benefit pension, the benefit is guaranteed by the insurer.

-4. A fully insured defined benefit pension creates asset protection.
+4. 412e3 fully insured defined benefit pension creates asset protection.

 5. Fully insured 412e3 defined benefit pensions allow gigantic six figure deductions.

-There is nothing necessarily wrong with a current 401K.
-However, if there was a way to save 15% – avoiding Medicare and Social Security taxes plus the 3.5% Obamacare tax – have a lower cost to administer the plan, have less risk, a larger annual deduction, and create instant asset protection, why wouldn’t more consumers investigate the advantages of tax codes like IRC 412e3?
+412e3 plans are meant for small business owners with big tax burdens.
+There is nothing wrong with how most save money into IRAs or 401Ks.
+However, if there was a way to save 15% – avoiding Medicare and Social Security taxes and have a lower cost to administer the plan, have less risk, a larger annual deduction, and create instant asset protection, why wouldn’t more consumers investigate the advantages of tax codes like IRC 412e3?
 It was created to benefit the small business owner.

 Is a 412e3 Defined Benefit Pension an Overlooked Retirement Plan? | Goldsmith Insurance Agency